G2G3Digital/substeps/docs/reports.rst

 Example Report
 --------------

-An example of the report can be found here, it's the output from running the tests contained within the example susbteps project.
+An example of the report can be found `here <_static/example_substeps_report/report_frame.html>`_

+The example uses the output from running the tests contained within the example susbteps project.
 Javascript is required, however the report does not need to be served from a webserver, it will work standalone.